-The State of Maryland provides this confidential service to help State employees who face personal matters that adversely affect their job performance.
-Supervisors are encouraged to refer employees to the EAP when it has been identified that an employee’s personal matters have begun to negatively impact his or her work performance.
-Supervisory referrals are then submitted through the agency EAP representative to the EAP office.
-The Program is utilized to provide assistance in resolving the employee’s problem and to restore the employee to a satisfactory job performance level.
-PARTICIPATION IN THE PROGRAM IS TOTALLY VOLUNTARY, AND IS AVAILABLE ONLY TO EMPLOYEES THEMSELVES.
+Supervisors have the ability to refer State employees who face personal matters that adversely affect their job performance to the Employee Assistance Program.
+Supervisors are encouraged to refer employees when an employee’s personal matters may negatively impact work performance.
+The goal of the Program is to provide assistance to the employee and maintain satisfactory job performance.
+PARTICIPATION IN THE EAP PROGRAM AS THE RESULT OF A SUPERVISORY REFERRAL IS COMPLETELY VOLUNTARY AND IS AVAILABLE ONLY TO EMPLOYEES.

-Employees who are referred to the EAP will be scheduled for an initial assessment with an EAP counselor.
-It should be noted that time utilized to attend the EAP initial assessment session(s) is considered work-time and there is no fee or leave charged to the employee for attendance during the assessment period.
-However, if treatment is recommended beyond the initial assessment period and the employee agrees to proceed with it, a co-payment will be required for those subsequent sessions and the employee must begin to use accrued leave if attending those sessions during work hours.
+Employees who are referred to the EAP at their supervisor’s request will be scheduled for an initial assessment with an EAP counselor.
+When scheduled during an employee’s work hours, the initial assessment session(s) are considered worktime and no fee or leave is charged to the employee for attendance.
+However, an employee who continues treatment beyond the initial assessment period, may become responsible for any fees associated with subsequent treatment and the employee must begin to use accrued leave if receiving treatment during work hours.

-Also, the EAP is an essential part of the State’s initiative to eliminate the impact of Domestic Violence issues.
+The EAP is also an essential part of the State’s initiative to eliminate the impact of Domestic Violence issues.
 Employees experiencing domestic violence are encouraged to contact the EAP Office for guidance.
 Employees may also find helpful resources through Judiciary's Domestic Violence Webpage.

 Please be assured that job security and promotional opportunities will not be jeopardized by an employee’s participation in the EAP.
-Information will not be released without the expressed written consent of the employee.
+Other than notice of whether the employee attended the EAP session in the case of a supervisory referral, information about the employee’s participation in the EAP program will not be released without the expressed written consent of the employee.